Ministry of Defence (Estonia): Military Defence Action Plan

 The Military Defence Action Plan (Kaitseministeeriumi valitsemisala arengukava) is based on the National Defence Development Plan and describes military defence development goals.
 It is established by the Ministry of Defence for a period of four years and is reviewed every year.

 The Military Defence Action Plan for 2022-2025 envisions continuing the procurement of new weaponry, further development of naval defence, and improving command and control.

 The 1st and 2nd Infantry Brigade will have improved field hospitals.
 Also, all engineer battalions, combat service support battalions and military police units will be fully equipped.
 In addition, new assault rifles, machine-guns, sniper rifles, anti-tank weapons, and mortars will be procured.
 New logistics vehicles will also be purchased.
 Infantry will be equipped with ballistic vests, night-vision devices, decontamination equipment, and new laser training equipment, which will enable more realistic training up to company level.

 Around 135 million euros, plus additional 20 million euros per year will be invested in ammunition.

 The Ministry of Defence is starting a new "future navy" project, which should guide the development of Estonian Defence Forces and other regional defence forces navies in the next 10–15 years.
 New naval mines and anti-ship missile systems will be procured.
 Naval intelligence will also be improved.

 Territorial Defence, which is based on the Defence League, will receive further investments in weapons and equipment.
 The Defence Leagues operational budget will reach 43.7 million euros by 2025.
 Defence League units will continue to be equipped similarly to equivalent Defence Forces units.

 Estonian defence industry will receive 3.2 million euros co-financing of development projects.
 More than half of products and services will be procured from Estonia.

+Awards conferred by Ministry of Defence

+There are two awards conferred by Ministry of Defence: